lukechn99/github-quickstart/recommender_systems/readings/README.md

+# Timeline
-May - Sept idea and proposal
+May - Sept: idea and proposal
-Jan finish research and start writing
+Jan: finish research and start writing
-March finish writing
+March: finish writing

-MovieLens:
+# MovieLens is...
 research based, incidental development, basic science research interactive based analytical projects based on current data, could be applications of algorithms

-Ideas:
+# Ideas
 Personalized top lists, new lists, trending, etc.
 What a hypothesis of what this model would do?

-Problems:
+# Known Problems
 New ranking algorithm that is not one dimensional
 How do we get input for this system?
 What implicit inputs can be leveraged, which explicit ones need to be asked for Sentiment analysis of critics for "good acting" "good action"?